 While practicing law in Portage an opportunity presented itself to open his own firm so on March 1, 2014, Patrick and his wife, Sandy, opened McEuen Law Office.
 While his practice has become more general in nature, Patrick is a dedicated civil trial attorney in all matters for his clients.

 Sandy has done independent coursework in banking, finance, and behavioral sciences.
-She is a Notary Public for the State of Indiana, a member of the Indiana State Bar Association as a legal administrator, and a member of the ISBA Litigation Section.
+She is a Notary Public for the State of Indiana, a member of the Indiana State Bar Association and Lake County Bar Associations as a legal administrator.
 She remains affiliated with Honor Flight Chicago as a DC Guardian for WWII veterans.
 Sandy has served as a guardian for four WWII veterans when they visited their memorial in Washington, D.C. including two very special veterans, her great-uncle Bud and Joe Popp, the father of one of her Northwest Indiana friends.
+These experiences were filled with patriotism, love of country, and selfless service to our Greatest Generation.

 While she wandered from the original creative vision she had for her life, Sandy has instead used her decades of business and military experience to create a relaxed management style at McEuen Law Office for their clients.

-Together, Patrick and Sandy support Portage Football, Portage Little League, Chesterton Boys Soccer team, Portage High School Thespians, the Portage Music Department, Portage Township YMCA, Hobart Football, the Portage Township Food Pantry, Wounded Warrior Project, Honor Flight Chicago, the USO, and Wreaths Across America.
+Together, Patrick and Sandy support various local sports teams because of their children and also other organizations: Courtside Ministries, Wounded Warrior Project, Honor Flight Chicago, the USO, and Wreaths Across America.
 They are both former board members of the Portage Township Education Foundation, and current members of the Portage Chamber of Commerce.